Frequently asked questions for Azure Cloud Services (extended support)

 When specifying secrets/certificates to be installed to a Cloud Service, must the KeyVault resource be in the same Azure subscription as the Cloud Service resource?

 Yes.
 We don't allow cross subscription key vault references in Cloud Services to guard against escalation of privilege attacks through CS-ES.
-The subscription isn't a boundary that CS-ES will cross for references to secrets.
-The reason we do not allow cross subscription references is as an important final step to prevent malicious users from using CS-ES as a privilege escalation mechanism to access other users secrets.
+The subscription isn't a boundary that CS-ES crosses for references to secrets.
+The reason we don't allow cross subscription references is as an important final step to prevent malicious users from using CS-ES as a privilege escalation mechanism to access other users secrets.
 Subscription isn’t a security boundary, but defense in depth is a requirement.
 However, you can use the Key Vault extension to get cross subscription and cross region support for your certificates.
-Please refer to the documentation here
+Refer to the documentation here

 When specifying secrets/certificates to be installed to a Cloud Service, must the KeyVault resource be in the same region as the Cloud Service resource?